chinjieh/mugenplcfg/README.txt

 == [ Optional Arguments ] ==

 -u / --update		Update files used by the tool
--f / --force		Attempts to generate the output file despite errors
+-f / --force		Attempt to generate the output file despite errors